flutter/.github/SECURITY.md

 a close collaboration as we work to resolve the security vulnerability you have reported.
 Please reach out to `security@flutter.dev` again if you do not receive prompt attention and regular updates.

+> We are currently experiencing technical difficulties with the
+> `security@flutter.dev` e-mail alias.
+To ensure prompt attention
+> we ask that you cc `ian@hixie.ch` on such e-mails for the time
+> being.
+Thanks for your understanding.

 You may also reach out to the team via our public [Discord](https://github.com/flutter/flutter/wiki/Chat) chat channels; however, please make sure to e-mail `security@flutter.dev` when reporting a vulnerability, and avoid revealing information about vulnerabilities in public if that could put users at risk.